girvel/signer/README.md

 ## Launch

+Via docker compose:

+1. Create `.env` file (see `.env.example`)
+2. Put your private RSA key into `signer/private.pem`

 ```bash
 docker compose up
 ```

-Go to `localhost:8080/swagger/index.html` to see docs.
+3. Go to `localhost:8080/swagger/index.html` to see docs.

+Also the signer service itself can be launched via `go run .` inside the folder.

 ## Verify the signature from command line:

-Dated text goes into `text.txt`, signature into `signature.bin`, public key into `public.pem`.
+(In the example, dated text goes into `text.txt`, signature into `signature.bin`, public key into `public.pem`)

 ```
 openssl dgst -sha256 \